 The third novelty is a Boxing Ring in the center of the mega-equipped ShipShape Fitness Center – needless to say, we did not see the appeal of cruising for a bruising, and passed on punching.

 Clearly, cruising is no longer just lounging in a chaise between buffets, and I can attest to that as a recent cruise convert.
+You can climb the ship’s stack on an amazing Climbing Wall, with a great view – by the way.
 Families and fitness nuts can go from Salsa aerobics, to Power Boxing or Pilates, mini-golf to full swing in the golf simulator.
 The Freedom Sports Deck has basketball, volleyball, paddleball, ping-pong, plus the radical rock wall (the biggest of course).
 Kids have a full activities program plus a colorful water-squirting H2O Zone pool.
 For adults only, a serene Solarium pool, plus numerous hot tubs, provide resort style relaxation for those at-sea days.

 Goldstein confirmed that the average cruiser is now 42, down dramatically from 59 just over a decade ago.
 For this active clientele, Freedom provides a floating playground from dawn till the wee-hours.
-There’s the customary Casino with black jack, or you can have your teeth whitened at the full-service Spa.
+There’s the customary Casino with black jack, or you can have your teeth whitened at the full-service Ship Spa – see our review of Cruise Ship Spa and Salon Treatments with prices.

-One of my favorite parts of the ship is the Royal Promenade, a veritable marketplace mall in the heart of the ship with shops, an English pub, a wine cellar, cafés serving gourmet coffee and treats, a Champagne bar, Barber Shop, even a Ben & Jerry’s ice cream parlor.
+One of my favorite parts of the ship is the Royal Promenade, a veritable marketplace mall in the heart of the ship with shops, jewelry boutiques, an English pub, Vintages wine cellar, cafés serving gourmet coffee and treats, a Champagne bar, Cupcake Shop, Barber Shop, even a Ben & Jerry’s ice cream parlor.

-While Freedom is incredibly innovative and impressive, and simply - the biggest, it will also be in highest demand during this inaugural year of Eastern and Western Caribbean 7-day cruises.
-All that Freedom may be at a premium, so if you can’t get on board, you can experience an equally fantastic cruise on the Voyager class ships – missing out only on the Flow Rider, the cantilevered hot tubs and flat screen TV’s in each cabin.
+While Freedom and Independence are incredibly innovative and impressive, and simply – among the biggest, they also offer some of the best Eastern and Western Caribbean 7-day cruises.
+All that Royal Caribbean cruising may come at a premium, so if you can’t get on board, you can experience an equally fantastic cruise on the Voyager class ships – missing out only on the Flow Rider, the cantilevered hot tubs and flat screen TV’s in each cabin.

-Besides, Royal Caribbean is already building beyond the next generation of the Genesis line of Allure and Oasis of the Sea.
+Besides, Royal Caribbean has already gone beyond to the next generation with Quantum of the Seas, following the Genesis line of Allure and Oasis of the Sea.
 “Our goal is to be the state-of-the-art global cruising brand,” said Goldstein.
 Bigger appears to be the trend.
+See more about Royal Caribbean’s Quantum of the Seas.

-Freedom’s swimming pools hold 530 tons of water.
+Freedom’s three swimming pools hold 530 tons of water, and are freshened daily.

-Freedom produces 78,000 pounds of ice cubes daily, for all those drinks by the pool.
+Freedom and Independence produce 78,000 pounds of ice cubes daily, for all those drinks by the pool.

 Surprisingly, with all this abundance afloat, Freedom is more fuel-efficient than its “smaller” predecessors, due to enhancements in operating systems and an improved hull design.